Shuhab-Siddigi/Authentication/README.md

 # Kerberos Imitation in Java maven
-This project is use to show to Kerberos can be created in maven using RMI.
+This project is used to show how Kerberos can be created in maven using RMI.
 ### This is a Maven project

 ### help